 “It’s pretty good, but it won’t be a substitute to yoga/passive stretching. i would view it as more of a conditioning workout with some dynamic stretches contained in it.
 So you’ll definitely still need to do your passive, hard stretching in addition to flowfit.”

 The Bottom Line – Does FlowFit Work?

-Should you go online and try out this DVD or FlowFit online?
-We do like that the instructor seems to be an expert in fitness.
-We also appreciate that classic exercise moves are shown in this program.
-However, with a lack of clinical research, poor instruction, and bad quality seems to overpower these positive aspects.
+Should you go online and try out this exercise DVD?
+We like that the instructor seems to be an expert in fitness.
+We also appreciate that traditional exercise moves are in this program.
+However, the lack of clinical research, poor instructions, and bad video quality seem to overpower these positive aspects.
 For this reason, we are not so sure about recommending this regimen.

-If you are ready to lose weight, you might want to try a supplement that is made with high quality ingredients, easy-to-understand instructions, and research to back it all up.
+If you are ready to lose weight, you might want to try a program that is founded in high-quality research and easy-to-understand instructions.

-Also, the makers are offering a Special Trial Offer right now, something we think you should take advantage of.
+Also, the Noom makers are offering a free trial right now, something we think you should take advantage of.